mcmasty/mcmasty.github.io/_pages/covid-splash.md

 The two best tools we have today

-- Avoid infection and transmission of the COVID-19 by physical distancing
+- Avoid infection and transmission of COVID-19 by physical distancing

 - Blood Plasma Transfusion from people who have recovered